What Size Chainsaw do I Need | Our Guide to Making the Right Choice

 What size chainsaw do I need for different jobs?

 Different tasks will require chainsaws of different sizes.
 As a general rule, we can say that the bigger the piece of wood is that you will be sawing, the bigger your chainsaw will need to be – but there is a little more to it than that.
+Let's say you're wondering how to cut down a tree with a chainsaw, you need to know the right size of your tool, right?

-Here are a few important factors to consider.
+Okay, here are a few important factors to consider.

 Chainsaw size and weight: